-Your planner needs to be signed by your parent each week.
+Your reading diary needs to be signed by your parent each week.

 Each half term holiday, you will have an optional project to complete, to be given in during the first week back after each holiday.
 They can be presented in any way you wish: writing, artwork, presentations, models - the sky's the limit!

 October half term: Find out about a Civil Rights campaigner eg Martin Luther King, Nelson Mandela, the Suffragettes

 Christmas holiday: Complete a Space project - the more creative the better!

 February half term: Find out how a volcano or earthquake works!